NocturnSilver/javascriptGame/README.md

 # Javascrip Game Project

-This project was based on the specification for an assignment for module COMP519 Web Programming.
+This project was based on the specification for an assignment.
 All rules applied to the game follows the assignment specification set by the lecturer.

 This project/assignment explored the usage of event callers and making a game following the Model-View-Controller paradigm for the Treasure Hunters game.